 What is General Education?

 The general education curriculum at UMass Boston gives you multiple opportunities to build and improve upon your academic foundation.
 You will be exposed to the fundamental ideas and intellectual activities that students and faculty across campus and around the world – in the arts, the humanities, business, and the social and natural sciences – utilize in scholarship.
-The UMass Boston general education program introduces you to subject matter and skills from across the university, and does so in ways that link the arts and sciences with the 21st century world that you will face after college.
+The UMass Boston general education program introduces students to subject matter and skills from across the university, and does so in ways that provide students with a strong foundation for success in future courses and in their career.

 - the goals and principles behind our General Education Program